Sh0w3D/Python-TicTacToe/README.md

   5c.
 Bot vs Bot
 6. Thinking bots

-"test.py" file created for simple function testing and does not contain real tests!
+"test.py" is a file created for simple function testing and does not contain real tests!